ImageWriter: Features

 In addition to having the same ASCII and European-language characters found in the original ImageWriter, the ImageWriter II added 32 MouseText characters.

 The ImageWriter II was designed in accordance with Apple's Snow White design language.
-In 1986 it received the I.D.
-Design Review and Silver Industrial Design Excellence Awards, making it the first desktop printer to receive such approbation.
+In 1986, it received the I.D.
+Design Review and Silver International Design Excellence Awards, making it the first desktop printer to receive such approbation.

 Add-on accessories

 The printer had an expansion socket under the front cover which could accommodate either Apple's AppleTalk network card or 32K memory buffer card, but not both at the same time.
 Sequential Systems produced a 2-in-1 solution card that combined both features into one card, as well as larger memory buffer cards up to 1 MB.
 With an optional AppleTalk networking card installed, it was a low-cost alternative to the vastly more expensive LaserWriter.
 Another third-party innovation was an add-on peripheral called the ThunderScan, which allowed the printer to work as a low-cost optical scanner (in which the scanner mechanism temporarily replaced the ink ribbon cartridge).

 The ImageWriter II also supported an optional motorized sheet feeder that could feed cut-sheet paper.